 Wright described Unity Temple as his “Little Jewel” and it is a fitting description.
 From the outside it is somewhat of a stark, nondescript block of a building much like a jewelry box but once you go in (or open it) the jewel is revealed.
-Having just completed a multimillion dollar interior and exterior restoration, it is ready to shine for the next 100 years.
+Having just completed a multimillion dollar interior and exterior restoration, the newly designated UNESCO World Heritage Site is ready to shine for the next 100 years.

 While Unity Hall is readily apparent when you enter the main hall, the temple access is not so obvious.
 You have to go on a “Path of discovery”.
 The cloisters are low dark passages meant to guide you gradually from the “Service of Man” to “The worship of God”.
 Entering the temple is inspiring- A complete contrast to the exterior of the building.
 This space is huge yet somehow feels intimate.
 Two tiers of balconies embrace the pulpit bringing everyone closer to the center.
 No seat is more than 40 feet from the center.
 The green, yellow and brown colors are very natural and add to the calming nature of the space.
 Twenty-five amber tinted windows are fit into the coffered ceiling which Wright intended “to get a sense of a happy cloudless day into the room… daylight sifting through between the intersecting concrete beams, filtering through amber glass ceiling lights.
 Thus managed, the light would, rain or shine, have the warmth of sunlight.”